govau/content-guide/_content-structure/bullet-point-lists.md

 ### Consistent list items

 Write lead-in content that introduces the list and ends with a colon (:).
+Don't add a colon if it's a heading.

 Use a parallel structure for items so they all start in the same way.
 For example, start each item with a noun or a verb that is a familiar keyword for the user.